 We are developing our most advanced product candidates as treatments for target indications in three therapeutic areas: cognitive impairment, pain and depression.
 Within these areas, we have three product candidates in clinical development and three preclinical product candidates.
-We expect to advance one of our preclinical product candidates into clinical development in the first half of 2005.
-We also have multiple preclinical programs for target indications outside these areas in which we believe that NNRs can be exploited for medical benefit.
 We have worldwide commercialization rights for all of our product candidates.
 Our most advanced product candidates are: